How to Invest in Stocks as a Teenager

 How do Custodial Accounts get funded?

-Custodial accounts are funded through "gifts," which are typically limited to around $15,000 per child, per year.
+Custodial accounts are funded through "gifts," which are typically limited to around $15,000 per child per year.

-These gifts don't even have to be made by the parent who opened the account; it could be a grandparent or another relative, for example.
+These gifts don't have to be made by the parent who opened the account; it could be a grandparent or another relative, for example.
 The parent is acting as the caretaker of the money until the teenager reaches the required age to access the money directly.

 Investing as a teen is, by necessity, a little bit indirect.
 Once you've opened a custodial account with a parent or guardian, they'll be the ones who have to do the investing, at least until you reach the age necessary to do it yourself.